 Amidst the tragedy, there are two fundamental factors to consider.
 First,that the modus operandi of smugglers responds to immigration enforcement, and is reflective of the demand for channels for mobility amid their rapid decrease for specific groups of people worldwide.
 And most critically, while they are frequent actors in media, academic, government and law enforcement reports, smugglers have hardly been the subject of systematic empirical inquiry.
 This absence is particularly noticeable in US scholarship on migration: empirical work on the facilitation of irregular border crossings and their actors along the US Mexico border, the main point of entry for irregular migrants into the United States, is extremely scant.
 This project addresses this gap.

 A socio-cultural anthropologist by training Gabriella Sanchez researches transnational criminal organizations.
 Her ethnographic work has primarily explored the social organization and internal dynamics of migrant smuggling networks.
 She is the author of “Human Smuggling and Border Crossings” (Routledge, 2015), her first book on smuggling facilitators on the US Mexico Border, and finalist of the International Association for the Study of Organized Crime’s 2015 Book of the Year Award.
 Her current research documents the convergence between human smuggling and other criminalized markets and the participation of women, children and teenagers in smuggling facilitation.
 She is the convener of the Smuggling Workshop, an international collective of smuggling and trafficking researchers conducting empirically-informed research on clandestine and irregular migration facilitation.

-Dr. Gabriella Sanchez, Associate Director for Research
+Dr. Gabriella Sanchez, Deputy Coordinator for Migration

 Offenders With Mental Illness